aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 ## Deleting the Solution

 If you no longer need the solution, it can be deleted by running `cleanup.sh` script.
 Before you start running the script, please stop the AWS Elemental MediaLive channel by going to the [MediaLive Console](https://console.aws.amazon.com/medialive/).
-Once you start it, please follow the instructions.
+Once you start it, follow the instructions.
 Run the commands below to start cleaning up the AWS services used in the solution:

 ```bash
 chmod +x cleanup.sh